 Despite its color, mayonnaise is not dairy and does not normally include any milk-based products.
 There are Portuguese and Spanish versions that incorporate some milk, but it’s a small amount and this recipe is not the one commonly used in international dishes.

 So in short no, mayo is not dairy.
 Eggs are not dairy either, even if they are often placed in the dairy section.
-That has more to do with tradition and needing to keep the eggs cold than anything else.
+That has more to do with tradition and need to keep the eggs cold than anything else.

 Replace the egg with aquafaba for vegan mayo